pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 ## Yo dawg, I heard you like Alpine

 Unless you've been living under a rock, you've probably heard about Alpine.
 If not, it is a variant of Linux, which many teams choose to run their builds on due to its tiny footprint, and smaller security surface area.
 One of the significant areas of differences to more regular flavour of Linux (Debian/Ubuntu/Fedora etc), are it's choice of standard library.
-With Alpine choosing musl, which others preferring glibc.
+With Alpine choosing musl whilst others prefer glibc.
 This poses challenges for distributors of packages used within the Linux ecosystem.

 So lets take a look at our options.